FAQ: USD LIBOR transition to SOFR

 - Assess potential regulatory scrutiny as to various entities within an organization

-Chatham further recommends that LIBOR-based borrowers who hedge their interest rate exposure with OTC caps, swaps, etc., monitor the release of revised ISDA definitions and the ISDA protocol, along with any bilateral agreements issued by ISDA or specific lenders/hedge providers, to determine the optimal hedge fallback mechanism for their specific situation.
-Those who hedge with cleared derivatives should prepare a more immediate impact of the “clearinghouse big bang” and should prepare accordingly.
+Chatham further recommends that LIBOR-based borrowers who hedge their interest rate exposure with OTC caps, swaps, etc., spend time reviewing the revised ISDA definitions and the ISDA protocol, along with any bilateral agreements issued by ISDA or specific lenders/hedge providers, to determine the optimal hedge fallback mechanism for their specific situation.
+Moreover, to the extent that the borrower has OTC derivatives documented via non-ISDA agreements (e.g., the German framework agreement, DRV, or the French framework agreement, FBF), the borrower should analyze those agreements as well.
+Those who hedge with cleared derivatives should have seen a more immediate impact arising from the "clearinghouse big bang."
 (Back to top)

 LIBOR-based borrowing/hedging is by far the most prevalent among our real estate, private equity, and corporate client bases.
 These clients use LIBOR swaps, caps, and swaptions to hedge floating-rate loans and future issuance or refinancing of fixed-rate debt.
-Most of our clients focus on ensuring flexibility for LIBOR fallbacks and cessation events in loan documentation.
-Some clients have included trigger language in derivative trade confirmations for longer-dated trades, likewise focusing on flexibility and commercial reasonableness.
+Many clients are focusing on reviewing fallbacks in their underlying cash market instruments (loans) and comparing those terms to ISDA’s Fallback Protocol to understand the potential mismatches in timing of fallback and pricing of fallbacks.
+Many of our clients continue to focus on ensuring flexibility for LIBOR fallbacks and cessation events in loan documentation.
+Some clients have included trigger language in derivative trade confirmations for longer-dated trades, likewise, focusing on flexibility and commercial reasonableness.
 As for financial institutions, we’ve seen many of our clients move away from LIBOR-based balance sheet hedging programs to Fed Funds based programs.

-In addition, it presently appears that a term SOFR may not become available until after the end of 2021.
+In addition, it presently appears that a term SOFR may not become available until sometime after 2021 or later.
 If the markets develop sufficiently to borrow and hedge at SOFR compounded in arrears (or compounded in advance, as appropriate) prior to term structure availability, it would be safest not to wait for a term structure.
 (Back to top)